 The average student graduates veterinary school with significant debt.
 Unlike other medical professions, they don’t go on to earn the income necessary to easily overcome that debt.
 Frighteningly – female veterinarians, on average, will not break even on their educational investment until they are over 65 years old (source)!
 The reality is that debt is high, income is not high enough, and there is a shortage of jobs available for those graduating.

 So does this mean that veterinary students should start panicking, and immediately re-enrol into med school?
 No!
-There is still an abundance of opportunity for veterinary graduates, and plenty of exciting career options for those willing to venture off the traditional path.
+There are still an abundance of opportunity for veterinary graduates, and plenty of exciting career options for those willing to venture off the traditional path.
 This post highlights 10 viable alternative career options for veterinary graduates, that will hopefully help stoke your excitement for a career beyond the walls of a veterinary practice.

 1. Public Health

 Like the sound of migrating your career from working in a veterinary practice to working in public health?
 You might be interested in learning a little about one vet who has already done so successfully.
 Not only did the change in direction work out well, but he describes the work “like being sort of a detective”.
 Can you say… pet detective?

 Large companies focused on many different areas (eg. pharmaceuticals, pet food & pet supplies) are constantly hiring veterinarians.
 These organizations are also willing to pay very healthy salaries to obtain them.
 If you can find a company that also shares your personal values, then you might be looking at an ideal career match.